|

 MIDI IN on your synth.
 Be sure you have installed the proper

-drivers for your MIDI interface (these are available from the
+driver and the latest driver for your MIDI interface (these are available from the

 maker of the interface).
 Install MidiOx.
 Run Midi Ox.
 Under the